slatedocs/slate/source/includes/_users.md

-email | string | The User's corporate email. phone | string | The User's phone. password | string | The User's password. is_admin | bolean | specifies whether the user you are creating is an administrator or not. role_category_ids | array | The User's role category ids.
+email | string | The User's corporate email. phone | string | The User's phone. password | string | The User's password. is_admin | bolean | Specifies whether the user you are creating is an administrator or not. role_category_ids | array | Specifies the categories the user is associated with.
+This is required in case your user isn't an administrator.

 ## Update User